 Oh, and let’s not forget all the amazing things I did.
 My project for the summer is to finish the scrapbook full of our activities (because I somehow don’t have the time in my hectic 8 hour uni week) and it’s amazing to be able to reflect on the adventures we went on.

 Would I do anything differently if I went back?
 Not really.
-Maybe get up earlier(oops) and I would really like to visit the National History Museum because we definitely didn’t have enough time when we went.
+Maybe get up earlier(oops) and I would really like to visit the Natural History Museum because we definitely didn’t have enough time when we went.
 Other than that, I’d do near enough the same…definitely another Broadway show, another art museum and of course I’d head up the Rockefeller again.

 Overall, heading to New York made me open my eyes to the world a whole lot more and made me realise that I’m really not made for small towns.
 It’s wishful thinking, but I would love to live there in the future – donations will be highly appreciated.
 Have you visited New York?
 Or, have you been anywhere that really changed you?
 Let me know!